naegelejd/naegelejd.github.io/resume.md

 Jan 2016 - Mar 2020\
 Owings Mills, MD

-- Developed a large-scale (800 TB) web data collection and analysis platform
+- Developed a large-scale (600 TB) web data collection and analysis platform
+    - Designed and implemented in Scala a framework for storing and analyzing billions of web resources
+    - Designed and built a distributed, high-performance web crawler using Apache Spark
+- Developed components of an airborne cyber defense solution for tactical IP networks
 - Developed [Great DANE](https://greatdane.io), a collection of DANE SMIMEA tools enabling email privacy and security using S/MIME.
-    - Cross-platform integration server (Great DANE Engine)
-    - Thunderbird Add-On (Great DANE for Thunderbird)
-    - Identity-Management and DNS integration (Great DANE Connector)
-- Brought an in-house advanced forensics acceleration system to market
+- Orchestrated software demos for Army, Air Force, SOCOM, and industry stakeholders

 ### Software Developer @ the Functional MRI Facility (NIMH/NIH)